 If you already know what you should learn and why you want to do it, then you should start hacking and hack so that you do not have problems with the law.

 Start learning from free or paid on-line courses.
 There is a lot of courses about Ethical Hacking on Udemy e-learning platform.
 Certificates from such courses are not worth much, but you will definitely learn what you need.
 Look on the web how to set up your own virtual lab for testing and learning.
 On most on-line courses it is shown how to set up a virtual network and virtual computers to improve your skills.
-In most cases, you only need a virtual machine with the Kali Linux system that contains a set of all the necessary tools.
+In most cases, you only need a virtual machine with the Kali Linux system that contains a set of all the necessary tools (check other operating systems for hackers).
 Once you have mastered the tools, tests your skills on specially prepared applications like DVWA (Damn Vulnerable Web App) and WebGoat (a deliberately insecure web application maintained by OWASP) both designed to learn about web application security.

 Once you feel confident try your hand at on-line platforms that offer tasks with different levels of difficulty.